AngeloKai/ml-for-web/README.md

 ### WebGPU
 [WebGPU](https://webkit.org/wp-content/uploads/webgpu-api-proposal.html#api) API is a new incubating API that aims at exposing modern GPU features.
-Its initial API set is a derivation from the Metal language.
-Prototype for the API has landed in WebKit.
+Its initial API set is a derivation of the Metal language.
+A prototype for the API has landed in WebKit.

-Although the API aims at exposing low-level GPU functionalities, its initial API set is primarily geared toward graphics rendering and not direct mathmatical computation that is more wanted by the machine learning community.
+Although the API aims at exposing low-level GPU functionalities, its initial API set is primarily geared toward graphics rendering and not direct mathematical computation that is more wanted by the machine learning community.
 Additionally, research has also shown that while GPU accelerates computing, other chips can be used to accelerate inferencing.
 Companies have produced
 [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit) chips
-for either on-deivce or in-cloud inferencing, such as such as Movidius' (an Intel company) Myriad VPU, the IBM’s TrueNorth chips, or Intel’s Nervana.
+for either on-device or in-cloud inferencing, such as such as Movidius' (an Intel company) Myriad VPU, the IBM’s TrueNorth chips, or Intel’s Nervana.
 [DSPs]([DSPs](https://en.wikipedia.org/wiki/Digital_signal_processor)) can also accelerate convolutions, a common operation in neural networks.